aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/update_application.md

 git push)
 ```

-Go to Argo CD UI, `Refresh` and `Sync` and you should now have all the changes the UI services deployed once more.
+Go to Argo CD UI, wait about 5s or hit `Refresh`/`Sync` and you should now have all the changes to the UI services deployed once more.
 We should have now 3 pods in `ui` deployment

 ![argocd-update-application](assets/argocd-update-application.png)